ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat: Evaluation

 \subsection{Experiment 3: Performance under noisy reconstructions}

-Our third experiment evaluates both distance methods in scenes with floaters.
+Our third experiment evaluates both distance methods in scenes with noisy floaters.
 We explore noisy scenarios by adding 1,000 random points to the 50,000 points used to initialise the real-world captured scene; these added points aim to simulate a scenario with poor scene recording.
 We proceed to train the splats using this set of 51,000 points; the resulting ellipsoids are shown in \cref{fig:scene:noisy}.

 We tested both distance methods on this suboptimal reconstruction.
 The metrics are presented in \cref{tab:real_world_noise}, and a depiction of the motions in \cref{fig:scene:noisy}.
-As we observe, the sphere-to-ellipsoid approach fails catastrophically by considering false positive collisions due to not handling the opacities of each ellipsoid.
-In contrast, the depth rasterisation can effectively filter some of these low-opacity ellipsoids by considering the overall transmittance of all virtual cameras.
-However, it can still get stuck in some regions due to false positive predictions.
+We observe that the sphere-to-ellipsoid approach fails catastrophically by considering false positive collisions due to not handling the opacities of each ellipsoid.
+In contrast, the depth rasterisation effectively filters low-opacity ellipsoids by considering the overall transmittance of all virtual cameras.
+However, it can still get stuck (but not collide) in some regions due to false positive predictions.

 The results of this experiment highlight the importance of obtaining a high-quality reconstruction.
 In this experiment, we purposely added noise, highlighting that our sphere-to-ellipsoid distance approach is more susceptible to noise compared to a depth rasterisation approach.